splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-desktop-notifications.rst

 5. If you would like to enable, click *Allow Notifications*

-6. If you would like to disable, click *Don’t Allow*
+6. If you would like to disable, click *Don't Allow*